Skip to main content

 It came as a two-seat roadster and a two-seat fixed-head coupe from launch, with a longer 2+2 coupe added in the mid-1960s for buyers who needed occasional rear seats.

-Close-up of the glass-covered headlamp on a dark green Jaguar E-Type Series 1
+Close-up of the glass-covered headlamp faired into the wing of a pale blue Jaguar E-Type Series 1

 The glass-covered headlamp, faired into the wing, is the signature detail of the Series 1.